alphagov/styleguides/pull-requests.md

   reviewers and prevent them from doing the same work over (this particularly applies to Infrastructure changes, but equally to database optimisations, multi-app API changes etc.)
-- If you're changing documentation, always use a spell checker before pushing.
-  We don't always expect comments in code to be free of errors, but we hold documentation to the same standard as anything else we publish
 - If there are several PRs that you would like to be reviewed and merged together (eg frontend and backend changes, or endpoint and adapter changes), cross-link the PRs by referencing the other PR in a comment or the PR description